-5 Ways To Cope If The Holidays Are Hard For You
+5 Ways To Cope If Holidays Are Hard For You

-For many, the holidays are a joyful time!
-The holiday spirit is everywhere and November until January 1st is filled with food, family, gifts, parties and so much more.
+For many, holidays are a joyful time and are generally filled with food, family, fun and so much more.
 But for some, the holidays aren’t that joyful.
 There are many reasons why this might be the case.
 Some include the loss of a loved one, the inability to be with loved ones during holidays, illness, feelings of loneliness, financial concerns, stress and so much more.
 If this sounds familiar, consider the following:

 1) Know That Your Feelings are Valid: The feelings you have during the holiday season are completely ok and valid because they are YOURS.
 Whatever you feel- sad, lonely, angry, upset….joy or happiness is ok because they are your true feelings.
 Acknowledge your feelings and know that there is no “right” or “wrong.”